Proving the Pythagorean Theorem via Mollweide's Formulas

 An Algebraic Proof

-Note that we proved Mollweide's Formulas using the Law of Sines, which is independent of the Pythagorean Theorem and the Pythagorean Identity.
+Note that we proved Mollweide's Formulas without using the Pythagorean Theorem and the Pythagorean Identity.
 Therefore, the above proof does not have circular reasoning.

 A Direct Geometric Proof without Using the Law of Sines